TheBatNoob/Banking_site/README.md

 ### Preventing Account Creation with Balance Less than 0
 - I added a validation check when creating an account to ensure that the initial deposit is greater than 0.
 Accounts with an initial deposit less than or equal to 0 will not be created.

-I hope you find My Online Bank easy to use and a convenient way to manage your finances.
+I hope you find MyBank easy to use and a convenient way to manage your finances.

 Happy banking!